Web Agents 2024.9

 Unix-based agents support only OpenSSL libraries.
 Windows-based agents can use OpenSSL or Secure communication with the Windows Secure Channel API.

-For information about supported versions of OpenSSL, and where to locate related libraries, refer to Secure communication between Web Agent and AM.
+You can find details about supported versions of OpenSSL, and where to locate related libraries in Secure communication between Web Agent and AM.

 Configure server-side and client-side validation using OpenSSL